willduff/mixedreality-enthusiast-guide/docs/set-up-windows-mixed-reality.md

 The next step is to choose a room scale or desk scale experience:

-**Option 1: Set me up for all experiences ("room scale")** will allow you to walk around the room and is the most immersive mixed reality experience.
+**Option 1: Set me up for all experiences (also known as room scale)** will allow you to walk around the room and is the most immersive mixed reality experience.
 We recommend you at clear at least 5 foot x 7 foot (1.5 meters x 2 meters) of space for mixed reality.

-**Option 2: Set me up for seated and standing experience ("desk scale")** experience will work at your desk.
+**Option 2: Set me up for seated and standing (also known as desk scale)** experience will work at your desk.
 It's a good option if you don't have a lot of room in your space.
 It also means that you will be using your headset without a boundary.
 You'll need to stay in one place, as you'll have no boundary to help you avoid physical obstacles.
 Also, some apps and games may be designed to be used with a boundary, so they might not work as intended.

 ![Choose a setup](images/1050px-chooseasetup.png)

-Choose an option.

-### Option 1: Set me up for all experiences ("room scale")
+### If you choose "Set me up for all experiences"

 Soon, your room will become a virtual world where you can walk around and interact!
 Stand up and clear some space in your room for running mixed reality (e.g. clear some floor space and move your chair to the side of the room).
 We recommend you at clear at least 5 foot x 7 foot (1.5 meters x 2 meters) of space for mixed reality.